125+ web files in a constantly

 Carefully control the flow of piped water into your tank to avoid overfilling.

-Some hotels and office buildings in or near the city of Hamilton get potable water from underground lenses piped to them, but again, through a private business and at additional cost.
+Some hotels and office buildings in or near the city of Hamilton get potable water from underground lenses piped to them, but through a private business and at additional cost.
 Sea water is first filtered through multimedia and polishing filters to remove the largest particles.
 Then it is pumped under very high pressure (800 to 900 pounds per square inch) through special modules comprising a series of membranes that allow only water molecules to pass through and not the dissolved salts.
 99.5% of the salt is removed from the water which is then chlorinated to destroy any bacteria there may be in the water.
 The desalted, sanitized water is stored in reservoirs at high elevation.

 Before it is bottled for distribution to consumers, the water undergoes further purification.
 Particles of calcium and magnesium are removed by adding minerals like potassium and sodium.
 This is to prevent scales or minerals from building up in the equipment when the water is distilled.
 Then the water passes through charcoal filters to remove the chlorine.
 It is distilled, heated to 210 to 217 degrees Fahrenheit, turns to steam, cools and condenses, leaving impurities behind.
 Then the fresh water is bottled for distribution.